Ph.D. Arizona State University, 2018

 Clark Hall 402G

-As an enthusiastic and experienced teacher, Melissa's primary teaching foci include supporting diverse students; research methods training; pedagogy and practice of diverse teaching modalities (including online); and experiential learning (undergraduate research experiences, study abroad).
-She also teaches Qualitative Data Analysis for the National Science Foundation funded Research Methods in Anthropology training program and in other national workshops for students and research professionals.
+Dr. Beresford is also an experienced and enthusiastic teacher.
+Her primary teaching foci include supporting diverse students; research methods training; pedagogy and practice of diverse teaching modalities (including hybrid and online formats); experiential learning (undergraduate research experiences, study abroad); and citizen science projects.
+She also teaches courses and workshops on Qualitative Data Analysis for graduate students, professors, and other research professionals as part of the National Science Foundation-funded Cultural Anthropology Method Program (CAMP).